ForgingAntiquity/forgingantiquity.github.io/research.md

 <a name="bibliography"/>
 ### Bibliography

-A selection of earlier work on forged papyri.
+A selection of earlier work on forged papyri (to be expanded in the future).

 Coles R.A. and Gallazzi, C. “Papyri and Ostraka: Alterations and Counterfeits”, in *Scritti in onore di Orsolina Montevecchi* (Bologna: Clueb, 1981), pp. 99–105.